themooserooster/vagrant-win11-dotnet-devenv/README.md

 ## Good-To-Know

 Once you're up and running, the base box is no longer needed.
 Vagrant keeps imported boxes under `~\vagrant.d\`.
 Delete the `.box` file created in this repo folder and give your hard drive some space back.
-Same goes for the `.iso` files if you have acess to them somewhere else.
+Same goes for the `.iso` files if you have access to them somewhere else.

 #### The script will adjust the following settings for Vagrant compatibility: